dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 :::code language="csharp" source="output/samples/7.x/Program.cs" id="post":::

-### An alternative way to override the default policy
+### Alternative default policy override

-The custom policy class shown earlier has a private constructor and `Instance` property that creates a singleton.
-As an alternative, you can use Dependency Injection (DI) to initialize an instance.
-Give the custom policy class a public constructor instead of a private constructor, and eliminate the `Instance` property.
+Alternatively, use Dependency Injection (DI) to initialize an instance, with the following changes to the custom policy class:

+* A public constructor instead of a private constructor.
+* Eliminate the `Instance` property in the custom policy class.

 For example:

 :::code language="csharp" source="output/samples/7.x/MyCustomPolicy2.cs" id="fordi":::

-The remainder of the class is the same as shown earlier.
+The remainder of the class is the same as shown previously.
 Add the custom policy as shown in the following example:

 :::code language="csharp" source="output/samples/7.x/Program.cs" id="policies3c":::

 With this code, DI creates the instance of the custom policy class.
 Any public arguments in the constructor would also be resolved.

-When using a custom policy as a base policy, don't call `OutputCache()` on any endpoint that the base policy should apply to.
+When using a custom policy as a base policy, don't call `OutputCache()` (with no arguments) on any endpoint that the base policy should apply to.
 Calling `OutputCache()` adds the default policy to the endpoint.

 ## Specify the cache key